chmc-mcmc/mathematica/README.md

 + For HMC: Information Theory, Inference, and Learning Algorithms

 # Acknowledgements
-The main idea was formed when I worked for Christopher Henry in Winnipeg; I stole some his money for my own research.
+The main idea was formed when I worked for Christopher Henry in Winnipeg; I owed him some money for my own research.